SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/SearchEngine/delete.md

 so.topic: reference
 ---

+# SearchEngine.delete()

 After adding criterias, call this to delete the items that was selected by the query